Who’s Drinking All the Modelo?

 These sponsorships put Modelo front and center on game day, tailgates, and barroom TVs across the country.
 And they worked.

-Analysts credit Modelo’s brand success to its consistent image: tough, active, and authentic — qualities that cut through the crowded beer aisle.
+Analysts credit Modelo’s brand success to its consistent image: tough, active, and authentic.

 It’s the everyman’s import: